Sahauran

 Sahauran is a village in Mohali district, Punjab, India, located on NH 205.
 The village falls under tehsil Kharar, and is about 23 km from Chandigarh.
 The neighbouring towns of village sahauran are Kurali (5 km), Kharar (5 km), Ropar (20 km).
 The nearest airport is Chandigarh International Airport which is 28 km away from village.
 The population is about 5000.

+The postal pin code is 140103.